Where to Find Investors for your Business

 - Where can you go to find out more

-Once you've decided that you would benefit from some external investment for your business, your next steps are to find the right source of finance. we're going to show you where to find investors that might be that right fit for your business.
+Once you have decided that you would benefit from some external investment for your business, your next steps are to find the right source of finance.
+We are going to show you where to find investors that might be that right fit for your business.

-The first thing to mention is that, as well as a good business plan, you’ll need oodles of determination and resilience; many successful business owners have had numerous rejections but kept knocking on doors and eventually obtained the investment they required.
-The first question to ask though is where are the doors you need to knock on?
+The first thing to mention is that, as well as a good business plan, you will need a lot of determination and resilience; many successful business owners have had numerous rejections, but kept knocking on doors and eventually obtained the investment they required.
+The first question to ask, though, is where are the doors you need to knock on?
 Here are the main ones: